Local Plan – review of our planning policies

 As part of this process the GLA are undertaking a Call for Sites, which runs until 30 June 2016:

 On 1 April 2012, The Mayor of London introduced the Mayoral Community Infrastructure Levy (CIL) to help pay for Crossrail.
 In Camden, this will be a flat charge of £50 per m2 of net increase in floorspace.
 We will collect the charge on behalf of the Mayor.

-We are undertaking work to introduce the Camden Community Infrastructure Levy (CIL).
-When adopted the Camden CIL will be payable in addition to the Mayor's CIL.
+The Camden Community Infrastructure Levy was adopted in April 2015 and is payable in addition to the Mayor's CIL.

-This section provides more information about the Mayoral and Camden Community Infrastructure Levy (CIL).
+This section provides more information about the Mayoral and Camden Community Infrastructure Levy:

-Although they are not part of our statutory development plan, our Supplementary Planning Documents (such as planning frameworks and briefs and conservation area appraisal and management strategies) play an important role in our planning decisions.
+Although they are not part of our statutory development plan, our supplementary planning guidance documents (SPDs) (such as planning frameworks and briefs and conservation area appraisal and management strategies) play an important role in our planning decisions.

 Through the Localism Act 2011, the Government has introduced a new tier of planning at the neighbourhood level.
 Local communities will be able to prepare a neighbourhood plan for their area which sets out specific planning policies.